rachelpatterson86/yummly/README.md

 ## Errors

-The yummly gem handles the API's errors by raising the following errors:
+The yummly gem handles the API's exceptions by raising the following errors:

 * **Yummly::PermissionError** - When your credentials are incorrect or you've exceeded the rate limit.
 * **Yummly::InternalServerError** - When something's gone wrong on Yummly's servers